The Human Truth Foundation

 For more, see:

-Honduras does relatively well in encouraging good health, compared to many other countries.
-Honduras does better than average when it comes to its fertility rate14, its food aid and health contributions and WHO compliance30, its alcohol consumption rate31 (amongst the best in The Americas), the prevalence of overweight adults32 and in its smoking rate33 (but bad for The Americas).
+Honduras has some poor policies and cultural issues which cause some public health problems.
+Honduras does better than average in its smoking rate31, its fertility rate15, its food aid and health contributions and WHO compliance32, its alcohol consumption rate33 (amongst the best in The Americas) and in the prevalence of overweight adults34.
 Honduras does not succeed in everything, however.
-Honduras does worse than average for its average life expectancy11, its immunizations take-up34 and in its adolescent birth rate35 (amongst the highest in The Americas).
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Honduras does worse than average when it comes to childhood mortality in the 2020s35, its average life expectancy11, delivery rate of 7x Infant Immunizations 2011-201536, its adolescent birth rate37 (amongst the worst in The Americas) and in delivery rate of infant DTP immunizations in the 2020s38.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Honduras improved by +7.6yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
 Honduras is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
 Its peak fertility rate was 7.46 in 1960.

 Life Expectancy